Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 All garments should be synthetic or wool because they are light, fast-drying, and warmer when wet.
 Please leave your cotton clothes at home.

 This is Alaska, and the weather can be ferocious.
-You should have 5 layers for your top and 4 for the bottom.
-For example, on top: a short sleeve thermal shirt, one heavier long sleeve thermal shirt, one fleece jacket, one down vest or parka and a Gortex or rubber shell over everything.
-On the bottom: two pairs long johns, one pair hiking pants and Gortex rain pants on top.
-With a warm hat and a neck gaiter you’re cozy even when the north wind howls.
+You should have five layers for your top and four for the bottom.
+For example, on top: a short-sleeve thermal shirt, one heavier long-sleeve thermal shirt, one fleece jacket, one down vest or parka, and a Gortex or rubber shell over everything.
+On the bottom: two pairs of long johns, one pair of hiking pants, and Gore-Tex rain pants on top.
+With a warm hat and a neck gaiter, you’re cozy even when the north wind howls.

 We have a selection of camping equipment that we can lend you during your trip.
 If you have your own equipment you may prefer to bring it.
-If you do want to borrow ours please fill-out our Equipment Request Form at least 30 days prior to your trip.
-Items which we can provide for you are denoted with “AW” below.
+If you do want to borrow ours please fill out our Equipment Request Form at least 30 days prior to your trip.
+Items that we can provide for you are denoted with “AW” below.

 Please use this as a literal checklist.
 When all the boxes are checked, ✓ you are done.
 Anything not on the list doesn’t belong.